mattvenn/zero-to-asic-www/content/contact.md

 Q. Is there a time limit to complete the course?

-You can take as long as you want with the course materials, but I will only be able to support you on discord or office hours for the 6 week length of the course.
+You can take as long as you want with the course materials, but your office hours will expire after 6 months.

 Q. When do I need to submit my final design?